 After your divorce, you may need to modify your support levels

 Many people seem to think that the terms of a divorce are essentially written in stone once a judge signs a divorce decree.
 To a certain extent, this is accurate.
 Issues like asset division only end up revisited in extreme situations, possibly involving hidden assets or even fraud.
-Both child support and spousal support (also known as alimony), however, can change to reflect changes in your life.
+Both child support and spousal support (also known as alimony), however, you can modify the plans to reflect changes in your life.

 Life has a way of delivering the unexpected in truly surprising ways.
 You could experience a sudden accident that forces you into early retirement.
 The business you worked for or even owned could end up failing, leaving you with substantially reduced income.
 If you find yourself in a vastly different situation, it may be time to consider a support modification.